AdobeDocs/certification.en/help/certifications/aa/aa-e-developer.md

 * Demonstrate understanding of Adobe Launch
 * Demonstrate understanding of common integrations across the Adobe Experience Cloud Ecosystem

-Section 2: Strategy and Design based on a Solution Design Reference (SDR) (6%)
+Section 2: Strategy and design based on a solution design reference (SDR) (6%)

 * Interpret a Solution Design Reference to develop efficient code for data capture
 * Use the Tech Spec for populating data objects